• Skip to primary navigation

 Beans or Peas – Shelled, Dried: All Varieties.
 In: United States Department of Agriculture (USDA).
 Complete guide to home canning.
 Agriculture information bulletin No. 539.
 2015.
 Page 4-5.

-The USDA guidelines don’t mention the smaller 1/4 litre (1/2 US pint) size jar, but it’s fine to do so, and it’s really handy to have that size for mashing into dips and for recipes, etc. It just has to have the same processing time as the next tested size up.
+The USDA guidelines don’t mention the smaller ¼ litre (½ U.S. pint) size jar, but it’s fine to do so, and some people find it really handy to have that size for mashing into dips and for recipes, etc. It just has to have the same processing time as the next tested size up — that is to say, the processing time is the same as for U.S. pint, which is 75 minutes.

 The Ball Blue Book guidance is essentially the same as the USDA’s: presoak, then a simmer for 30 minutes, then can.
 (Blue Book, 37th edition, 2014 , page 111.)